Acceptable Use Policy

 1. Prohibited Activities — Viewers

-The following activities are strictly prohibited and will result in immediate account termination and forfeiture of all earnings:
+The following activities are strictly prohibited and may result in immediate account termination:

 1a.
 Automation & Botting

-• Using bots, scripts, browser extensions, macro tools, or any automated software to watch ads, earn points, or interact with the platform.
+- Using bots, scripts, browser extensions, macro tools, or any automated software to interact with the platform.

-• Using headless browsers (Puppeteer, Playwright, Selenium, etc.) to simulate ad-watching.
+- Using headless browsers (Puppeteer, Playwright, Selenium, etc.) to simulate user activity.

 1b.
 Multi-Accounting & Identity Fraud